 Type 1 Diabetes

-Type 1 diabetes is usually diagnosed during childhood.
+Type 1 diabetes mellitus (T1DM) is usually diagnosed during childhood.
 The body is unable to produce insulin so people with the condition require daily injections of insulin to regulate their blood sugar levels.
-There is currently no cure for type 1 diabetes and adopting lifestyle changes, such as regular exercise, will not make the condition go away.
+There is currently no cure for T1DM and adopting lifestyle changes, such as regular exercise, will not make the condition go away.
 However, remaining physically active can improve your overall health.

 Regular, moderate exercise has a significant effect on acute and chronic glycaemic control.
-There have been insufficient studies to determine the optimal type of exercise, however, aerobic training has been shown to improve cardiorespiratory fitness and reduce insulin resistance.
-People with diabetes are at risk of experiencing hypoglycaemic events; however, brief periods of high intensity exercise can minimise this risk.
+There have been insufficient studies to determine the optimal type of exercise that will help with T1DM, however, aerobic training has been shown to improve cardiorespiratory fitness and reduce insulin resistance.
+People with T1DM diabetes are at a higher risk of experiencing hypoglycaemic events; however, brief periods of high intensity exercise can minimise this risk.
 There is also an overall reduction in mortality rates in those patients who undergo regular physical activity.
 The data is less well defined with regards to resistance training.
 Performed in combination with aerobic exercise, it likely has a beneficial effect, but the scientific evidence for it is limited.

-Of course, patients with type 1 diabetes need to remain aware of their blood sugar levels both before and after exercise.
+Of course, patients with T1DM need to remain aware of their blood sugar levels both before and after exercise.
 Most beneficial effects are observed when exercise is undertaken in the postprandial period (1-3 hours after consuming a meal).
-However, if blood sugar levels fall below 100mg/dL or rise above 250mg/dL additional care is warranted and stabilisation of levels should be obtained before exercise commences.
+However, if blood sugar levels fall below 100mg/dL or rise above 250mg/dL, additional care is warranted and stabilisation of levels should be obtained before exercise commences.

 Type 2 Diabetes

-Far more common than the type 1 form of the condition, type 2 diabetes mellitus (T2DM) is diagnosed when the body struggles to make sufficient, good quality insulin.
-It can arise at any age, but is most often seen in middle-aged adults with a high BMI.
-The rising obesity rates across the developed world are leading to significantly more diagnosed cases of T2DM.
+Far more common than the type 1 form of the condition, type 2 diabetes mellitus (T2DM) is diagnosed when the body struggles to produce sufficient insulin, or the cells of the body fail to adequately respond to the hormone.
+The second of these situations is known as insulin resistance.
+Risk factors include age, having a high BMI and genetics, with most people being diagnosed in middle age.
+The rising obesity rates across the developed world are leading to significantly more cases of T2DM.
+Polycystic Ovary Syndrome (PCOS), which is the most common endocrine condition affecting women of reproductive age, also significantly increases the risk of a female developing T2DM.
+PCOS is strongly associated with both obesity and insulin resistance, meaning weight loss through exercise can also help to control the symptoms of this condition, as well as reducing the risk of developing T2DM.
 Whilst medications can help to control the symptoms of T2DM, most doctors also appreciate the value of encouraging their patients to implement lifestyle changes to help manage the condition.
-It is even thought that with significant weight loss, T2DM might be driven into remission.
+It has even been suggested that with significant weight loss, T2DM might be driven into remission.

 Performing aerobic exercise, resistance training, or a combination of the two has been shown to have a small to moderate beneficial effect on glucose control.
-In fact, the benefits are enhanced by taking a combination approach and incorporating both elements into a workout.
-Experts recommend a minimum of 30 minutes of aerobic exercise each day to enhance insulin action, and 2-3 sessions of resistance training per week, on non-consecutive days.
+In fact, the benefits are enhanced by taking a combination approach and incorporating both types of exercise into a workout.
+Experts recommend a minimum of 30 minutes of aerobic exercise each day to improve insulin resistance, and 2-3 sessions of resistance training per week, on non-consecutive days.

 Those who are classed as pre-diabetic have blood glucose levels above the normal range and are at high risk of developing T2DM.
-If people who fall into this category undertake 150 minutes of physical activity a week, alongside making dietary changes, their risk of T2DM is reduced by between 40 and 70%.
+Studies have shown that those people who fall into this category and undertake 150 minutes of physical activity a week, alongside implementing dietary changes,reduce their risk of T2DM by between 40 and 70%.

 Gestational diabetes (GDM) is usually diagnosed between weeks 24 and 28 of pregnancy.
 Greater weight gain during pregnancy is associated with an increased risk of GDM, as is leading a sedentary lifestyle.
-In contrast, partaking in moderate exercise, such as brisk walking, during early pregnancy, can protect against the later development of GDM.
+It is normal to be less active when pregnant as natural hormonal changes that occur during pregnancy can affect energy levels, muscle strength and mood.
+As pregnancy advances, the weight and pressure of the growing uterus and developing baby can also restrict the exercises that a woman feels comfortable doing.
+However, there is evidence suggesting that undertaking moderate exercise such as walking, yoga or swimming can be beneficial; and that doing so early in pregnancy, can protect against the later development of GDM.
 GDM can be dangerous for both the mother-to-be and her unborn child, therefore, it is very important to implement preventative measures from early on in a female’s pregnancy.
-Furthermore, women with GDM are at increased risk of developing T2DM and, thus, longer term lifestyle adjustments should be considered for the time that follows the gestation period.
+Furthermore, women with GDM are at increased risk of developing T2DM and, thus, longer term lifestyle adjustments should be considered after the gestation period.